The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

-Researchers also use vulnerability prediction models to quantify how likely a seed can reach a target.
-Using a deep learning-based model, the vulnerable probability of a functions can be predicted and each basic block in the vulnerable function is given a static vulnerable score to measure the vulnerable probability.
-Then for each input, the sum of the static vulnerable score of all the basic blocks on the execution path is used as a fitness score to prioritize inputs with higher scores \cite{li2019v,zhao2019suzzer}.
-TAFL \cite{situ2019energy} extracts semantic metrics of the PUT and uses static semantic metrics to label regions, including sensitive, complex, deep, and rare-to-reach regions, that have a higher probability of containing vulnerabilities and strengthens fuzzing towards such regions.
+TAFL \cite{situ2019energy} extracts semantic metrics of the PUT and uses static semantic analysis to label regions, including sensitive, complex, deep, and rare-to-reach regions, that have a higher probability of containing vulnerabilities and strengthens fuzzing towards such regions.
 Joffe \cite{joffe2019directing} uses crash likelihood generated by a neural network to direct fuzzing towards executions that are crash-prone.
 The probability-based metric can combine seed prioritization with target identification to direct fuzzing towards potentially vulnerable locations without relying on the source code.
 Using deep learning models, a probability-based metric can be extended to targeting properties other than crashes, such as information leaks, exploits, as well as specific crash types, and different resource usages.
 Besides, deep learning methods have been proven to be able to detect several types of vulnerabilities simultaneously \cite{li2019v}.
 However, a major weakness is that the accuracy at present is to some extent limited.